ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH04_Object-Oriented programming Operators overloading/CH04_VID02_Operators_Overload_for_Complex.md

 ### Conclusion

-The series demonstrates how to overload various operators for a `Complex` class in C++.
+The transcript demonstrates how to overload various operators for a `Complex` class in C++.
 By overloading operators, we can define custom behavior for operations involving complex numbers, making the code more intuitive and expressive.
 The examples cover addition, subtraction, compound assignment, equality comparison, increment operators, and type casting.
 The use of member functions and `friend` functions is explained, highlighting when each approach is appropriate based on the operands' positions.